 Collagen Fights Inflammation and Supports Bone, Skin, and Gut Health

 The nutritional benefits of collagen are endless, which is why I recommend you get more of it in the foods you eat.

 Remember that “I” word I keep talking about?
 If you guessed collagen fights it off, you are 100% right!

 I must repeat myself over and over to get my point across–inflammation is the root of almost every illness.

 So if your body is inflamed, you are at risk for debilitating diseases…you’re unable to lose weight…and your signs of aging might be showing more than you’d like.

 The effects of amino acids in collagen–mainly, amino acid glycine–is three-fold:

-Immunomodulatory: Enhances immune response to treat diseases by protects your body against shock from hemorrhage, endotoxin and sepsis.
+Immunomodulatory: Enhances immune response to treat diseases by protecting your body against shock from hemorrhage, endotoxin and sepsis.
 Finally, collagen diminishes liver and renal injury caused by toxicants and drugs.

 Cyto-protective: Combats or prevents ulcers by protecting gut mucosa.
-Collagen also prevents ischemia and reperfusion injury to your heart, liver, kidney, intestine, and skeletal muscle.
+Collagen also helps blood flow to your heart, liver, kidney, intestine, and skeletal muscle.